neva-dev/gradle-fork-plugin/README.md

   * by default `URL` & `PATH` properties gets basic validation which can be overridden or suppressed: `validator = {}`

 #### Password encryption
-Passwords kept as plaintext in `gradle.properties` file can be problematic especially when you have to input there your private password ;-).
+Passwords kept as plaintext in `gradle.user.properties` file can be problematic especially when you have to input there your private password ;-).

 That's why Gradle Fork Plugin by default encrypts all `PASSWORD` properties (those which name ends with "password" or marked explicitly as password in their definition using `password()`).
-This way generated `gradle.properties` file wont ever again contain any password plaintext.
+This way generated `gradle.user.properties` file wont ever again contain any password plaintext.

-To access this encrypted password in our build configuration simply apply `com.neva.fork.props` plugin and read from the `PropsExtension`:
+Passwords are automatically dencrypted and available via standard Gradle method `project.findProperty()` when plugin `com.neva.fork.props` is applied.

 ```kotlin
 import com.neva.gradle.fork.PropsExtension